micmic210/mildew-detection-app/README.md

 # Mildew Detection in Cherry Leaves

-## Project Overview
+## Introduction

-Farmy & Foods faces a significant challenge with powdery mildew, a fungal disease that impacts cherry leaves.
-This disease appears as white, powdery spots and can significantly reduce crop yield and quality.
-Currently, the manual inspection process for identifying mildew is labor-intensive, requiring 30 minutes per tree and making it unscalable for thousands of trees spread across multiple farms.

-The goal of this project is to leverage machine learning to automate the detection of powdery mildew in cherry leaves using image classification.
-The solution will provide real-time predictions and farm-wide insights, enabling stakeholders to prioritize treatment efficiently and reduce operational costs.
+Introduction

+This project focuses on creating a machine learning solution to address the challenge of powdery mildew outbreaks in cherry plantations at Farmy & Foods.
+Currently, the process of manually inspecting each tree is time-intensive and labor-intensive, making it inefficient for large-scale operations.
+By leveraging image analysis and deep learning, this project aims to develop an efficient and accurate system for detecting powdery mildew in cherry leaves.

+The project will integrate a robust machine learning model with a user-friendly web application to:
+- Automate inspections: Reduce manual inspection time and associated labor costs.
+- Enhance disease management: Enable early detection and intervention to minimize crop losses.
+- Increase operational efficiency and sustainability: Support more efficient, scalable, and environmentally sustainable agricultural practices at Farmy & Foods.

+The solution will leverage deep learning techniques, specifically Convolutional Neural Networks (CNNs), to analyze images of cherry leaves and classify them as healthy or infected with powdery mildew.
+By using real-world datasets of cherry leaves collected from Farmy & Foods’ plantations, the system will be tailored to their specific needs while offering the potential for scalability to other crops in the future.

 ## Dataset Content